s8ken/SYMBI-Resonate/README.md

 The SYMBI framework detection module is implemented using TypeScript and React.
 The core components include:

 - `SymbiFrameworkDetector`: Core detection algorithms for each dimension
+- `CalibratedDetector`: Enhanced detection with emergence recognition
 - `SymbiFrameworkService`: Service layer for managing assessments
 - `SymbiFrameworkAssessment`: React component for the user interface
 - `SymbiFrameworkPage`: Page component integrated into the main application

+## What Your Support Enables

+All funds are transparently managed via Open Collective and used to:

+### Publish Open Research
+- Academic papers (arXiv, CHI, conferences)
+- Documentation of case studies and emergence data

+### Maintain Open Infrastructure
+- Hosting costs for SYMBI Resonate + datasets
+- Development of detection and trust protocol tools

+### Support Global Access
+- Grants for researchers, students, and communities to use SYMBI tools
+- Workshops, collaborations, and translation of materials

+### Protect Public Integrity
+- Ensure frameworks remain free, open, and protected from enclosure by any one corporation or state

+## How To Contribute

+- 💠 **Individuals** — sponsor us to support open research and help protect human dignity in the AI era
+- 🏢 **Organizations** — become backers to integrate our trust standards into your AI systems and demonstrate commitment to ethical AI
+- 🎓 **Academia & NGOs** — partner with us for research, co-publication, and global knowledge sharing

+### Sponsor Tiers

+- ✨ **Supporter** — $10/month → Help sustain open research
+- 🔬 **Research Ally** — $100/month → Fund academic publication costs
+- 🌍 **Framework Patron** — $500/month → Support governance and trust infrastructure
+- 🏛️ **Institutional Backer** — $2,500/month → Recognition on site + collaboration on trust standards

+## Transparency Promise

+All contributions and expenses are visible on Open Collective.
+Every sponsor is part of our global movement to ensure AI evolves with trust, dignity, and sovereignty.

 ## Contributing